 Manfrotto 055XPROB Vs Manfrotto 190XPROB

-055XPROB - Supports up to 15.4 pounds 190XPROB - Supports up to 11 pounds
+055XPROB - Supports up to 15.4 pounds

-055XPROB - Leg diameters 29.4, 25, 20 mm 190XPROB - Leg diameters 25, 20, 16 mm
+055XPROB - Leg diameters 29.4, 25, 20 mm

-055XPROB - Min/Max. height 3.9"/70.3" 190XPROB - Min/Max. height 3.3"/57.5"
+055XPROB - Min/Max. height 3.9"/70.3"

-055XPROB - Weighs 5 pounds 190XPROB - Weighs 4 pounds
+055XPROB - Weighs 5 pounds

-Manfrotto 498RC2 Ball Head works great with both tripods and gives extra feature to those photographers who love to shoot panoramic shot using horizontal pan (Manfrotto 496RC2 Ball Head lacks this feature).
+Manfrotto 498RC2 Ball Head works great with both tripods and gives an extra feature to those photographers who love to shoot panoramic shot using horizontal pan (Manfrotto 496RC2 Ball Head lacks this feature).

 This ball head has been totally redesigned for better ease of use.
-A new design friction control knob allows the photographer to achieve superior control when handling the camera and making micro movements without having to totally lock and unlock the ball head.
+A newly designed friction control knob allows the photographer to achieve superior control when handling the camera and making micro movements without having to totally lock and unlock the ball head.
 The knobs have been redesigned to be more ergonomic, easier to handle and more user-friendly.
 The ergonomic shape allows the user to better lock the ball securely.
-A re-positionable Locking lever allows the user to place it in a comfortable position in order to use it in the most convenient way; just pull it outwards, put it in the best working position and then release it.
+A re-positionable locking lever allows the user to place it in a comfortable position in order to use it in the most convenient way; just pull it outwards, put it in the best working position and then release it.
 This model features a RC2 quick release plate including an additional safety system that prevents the accidental detaching of the camera from the head.
 The locking lever securely locks the head both in the +90°, -90° ball positioning and in the 360° pan movements for panoramic shot or even getting panning effects.
-With solid aluminum construction, this head is the ideal support for all traditional or digital small or medium format cameras weighing up to 17 pounds.
+With solid aluminum construction, this head is the ideal support for all the traditional or the digital small or medium format cameras weighing up to 17 pounds.